How to keep track of business expenses in 7 steps

 Challenges of tracking business expenses manually

 Generally, the smaller a company is, the easier it is to track business expenses.
-That said, businesses of any size can encounter significant hurdles if they rely on Excel sheets or other manual expense management methods:
+That said, businesses of any size can encounter significant hurdles if they rely on Excel sheets or other manual expense management methods.

-- Scale: The sheer number of expenses to track can seem overwhelming.
+- Scale: The sheer number of expenses to track can be overwhelming.
 In particular, managing tail spend can be difficult since it typically makes up 80% of business transactions but just 20% of costs.
 Expense management is far more difficult if you manually process a high volume of transactions.

-- Human error: When processes depend on human input, mistakes will inevitably occur.
+- Human error: When processes depend on human input, mistakes inevitably occur.
 Manual processes are harder to optimize since human error will always be present to some degree, whether it’s a miscategorized expense or a lost receipt.
 That’s why modern businesses look for ways to digitize—and automate—their financial activities.

 - Approval delays: As expenses work their way through the approval process, it’s easy for expense reports to be overlooked or forgotten, delaying approval or expense reimbursement